Skip to content

 United States

-Anduril's Arsenal-1 factory in Pickaway County, Ohio shipped its first YFQ-44A Fury collaborative combat aircraft in late March 2026, four months ahead of the original July 2026 schedule; the 22-workstation line employs roughly 30 workers and will produce 150 aircraft per year at full three-shift capacity.
+Anduril's Arsenal-1 factory in Pickaway County, Ohio shipped its first YFQ-44A Fury collaborative combat aircraft in late March 2026, 4 months ahead of the July schedule.
+The 22-workstation line employs roughly 30 workers and will produce 150 aircraft per year at full 3-shift capacity.

 A Patriot missile costs $4 million.
 AeroVironment says its third-generation laser can do the same job for the price of a coffee.